 With some fantastic real ale on offer, locally-sourced food on the menu and spectacular views across the Slad Valley and beyond, we are not afraid to admit we are totally in love with The Woolpack Inn.
 The rural location means it is a great pub to escape the hustle and bustle of everyday life and put the world to rights over a pint of ale.

-Affectionately known as 'The Sally', Gloucestershire's CAMRA Pub of the Year 2015 The Salutation, is widely known for its brilliant selection of quality real ales.
-Butcombe Bitter, Tiley's Pale Ale #7 and Arbor's Half Day are just a small selection of real ales you'll find barside.
+Affectionately known as 'The Sally', Gloucestershire's CAMRA Pub of the Year 2014-17 (among many other awards) is widely known for its brilliant selection of quality real ales.
+Goffs Black Knight and Tiley's India Pale Ale are just a small selection of real ales you'll find barside.
 Throw in the cosy log fires, great community spirit and delicious ham, egg and chips and you know you're on to a winner at The Sally.